Evaluation and LLM-Guided Learning of ICD Coding Rationales: Introduction

-Although machine learning and deep learning methods have achieved notable success in ICD coding, their inherent lack of explainability poses a major challenge for understanding and interpreting model decisions.
-This limitation undermines trust and transparency, which are critical for enabling healthcare professionals and patients to confidently rely on AI-driven outcomes \cite{amann2020explainability}.
-To address this issue, researchers are increasingly developing methods that provide reliable explanations, often by extracting or generating short text snippets (\emph{rationales}) e.g., based on attention mechanisms, and sometimes validating these explanations through physician assessment\cite{mullenbach2018explainable}.
+Although these methods have achieved notable success in ICD coding, their inherent lack of explainability poses a major challenge for understanding and interpreting model decisions.
+This limitation may undermine trust and transparency, which are critical for enabling healthcare professionals and patients to rely on AI-driven recommendations~\cite{amann2020explainability}.
+To address this issue, researchers have increasingly developed methods that provide reliable explanations, often by extracting short text snippets (\emph{rationales}) using attention mechanisms.
+For the evaluation of these explanations, some prior studies rely on physicians' assessments, which are based on various evaluation rubrics; while others use the only existing rationale-annotated resource, MDACE \citep{cheng2023mdace}, based on MIMIC-III and thus using the outdated ICD-9 system.
+Furthermore, MDACE was re-annotated with new codes, resulting in a significant label distribution shift from the original MIMIC-III labels, exacerbating the evaluation of training-based approaches.

-Despite the growing exploration of rationale generation in ICD coding, there remain two main gaps: \emph{(a)} a lack of systematic analysis of the explainability of these models using a high-quality rationale (evidence) dataset with a unified and aligned set of evaluation criteria which lead to \emph{(b)} a lack of approaches focussed on rationale generation.
-In this study, we address this gap by introducing a new rationale dataset and conducting a comprehensive analysis of rationales generated to explain ICD coding, from two fundamental perspectives of faithfulness and plausibility.
-Furthermore, we propose effective rationale learning approaches and enhance rationale generation by leveraging this new dataset.
-Our key contributions are summarised below:

-\begin{itemize} \item We systematically evaluate the explainability quality rationales produced by state-of-the-art ICD coding models equipped with label-wise attention mechanisms. \item We construct a new rationale dataset based on the up-to-date MIMIC-IV benchmark with ICD-10 codes for plausibility evaluation, providing richer rationales across multiple levels of granularity. \item We propose effective rationale learning approaches supervised by LLM-generated data, and demonstrate the utility of our rationale dataset to enhance LLM generation through few-shot prompting. \end{itemize} We show empirically that LLM-guided learning generates rationales more closely aligned with expert annotations, and the incorporation of human-annotated examples further improves rationale quality.
-We also observe a trade-off between the ICD coding classification performance and the rationale alignment with human annotations, informing future research that balancing both remains a challenging task.
+These issues reveal three main gaps in this task: \emph{(a)} the absence of a rationale (evidence) dataset specifically designed for the ICD coding task and constructed based on modern resources; \emph{(b)} limited explorations of different types of rationales---as most existing studies focus exclusively on rationales derived from attention scores---and thus a lack of their consistent comparative evaluation; and \emph{(c)} the absence into \emph{rationale learning} approaches given large-scale supervised datasets required for effective training do not exist.